theolivenbaum/resin/README.md

 Oh and there was also our ranking algorith did you spot it?
 Go back.

-Here's the ranking mechanism:
+Here's the ranking:

 	var ordered = positions.OrderByDescending(d => d.Value.Count).Select(d => d.Key).ToList();
 	return ordered;

 It orders the result based on how many times a token exists within the document.
-It doesn't care about where in the document although we gave it that information.
+It doesn't care about where in the document although we did give it that information.
 Instead, for now, it cares only about how many times a token exists.

 [Code](https://github.com/kreeben/resin/blob/master/Resin/Scanner.cs) and [a little bit of testing](https://github.com/kreeben/resin/blob/master/Tests/ScannerTests.cs)